A Broken House and Dead Bodies (part I)

 "CLOWN."

-His fingers tightened around the card.
-His pulse hammered.
+My fingers tightened around the card.
+My pulse hammered.

-His mind whispered: I dreamt this.
+My mind whispered:" I dreamt this.
 I saw this.
-I knew this.
+I knew this."

-A gust of wind pushed against his back.
+A gust of wind pushed against my back.

-The door creaked open before he even touched it.
+The door creaked open before I even touched it.

 The darkness inside was thick, waiting, breathing.